 - Banned bonuses: As a heavyweight fighter, King Dedede pairs extraordinarily well with the Super Armor bonus effect.
 It grants its user full super armor, though said armor can eventually be broken by powerful attacks once the user has taken a lot of damage.
 Super Armor comes with an additional advantage here; it actually helps protect Dedede while he’s trying to recover.
 Those double jumps leave him vulnerable!
 Armor Knight plus Trade-Off Ability ↑ is another solid choice worth considering.

-- Tournament-legal bonuses: King Dedede can utilize a variety of tournament-friendly Spirit effects, but the best three are Weapon Attack ↑, Physical Attack ↑, and Trade-Off Ability ↑.
+- Tournament-legal bonuses: King Dedede can utilize a variety of tournament-friendly Spirit effects, but the best two are Weapon Attack ↑ (which can even be applied twice) and Trade-Off Ability ↑.
 If you like, you could swap out any one of those bonuses for Move Speed ↑, Air Defense ↑, Lightweight, or Critical-Health Healing ↑↑.

 - Raid Boss bonuses: As a Raid Boss, King Dedede benefits big time from mobility-enhancing Spirit effects.
 A setup of Move Speed ↑, Landing Lag ↓, and Physical Attack ↑ works great!
 If you want, you can replace Physical Attack ↑ with another Move Speed ↑; it’s one of the only bonus effects in the game that properly stacks without offering a diminishing return.